sd2020spring/sd2020spring.github.io/_assignments/final-project.md

 Though the details will be different for each project, show off what your software can do!
 Screenshots and video are likely helpful.
 Include graphs or other data if appropriate.

+* **Software Impact Statement**
+Reflect on the ethical considerations you made throughout the design process, starting with project ideation and the priorities you set for your team.
+You should think of all of the stakeholders that might be impacted by your project and unintended consequences of the deployment of your software in real world scenarios.
+Discuss strategies for mitigating these issues.

 * **Project evolution/narrative**
 Tell an illustrative story about the process of creating your software,